Programme 1.11: Drought programmes

 Programme objectiveThis programme’s objective in 2014–15 was to:

-- increase the resilience and capacity of farmers, farming families and communities to better prepare for and self-manage the impacts of drought, climate variability and reduced water availability.
+- increase the resilience and capacity of farmers, farming families and communities to better prepare for and manage the impacts of drought, climate variability and reduced water availability.

-We were responsible for implementing the Government's reforms to drought programmes.
-These reforms aim to improve the preparedness and self-reliance of farmers in dealing with a changing climate and other drought-related challenges.
+We are responsible for implementing the government’s reforms to drought programmes.
+These reforms aim to improve the preparedness and self-reliance of farmers to deal with a changing climate and other drought-related challenges.

-We were also responsible for leading the development of the Government's drought assistance package, which was announced in February 2014.
-The package supports farm businesses, farm families and rural communities affected by drought.
+We are also responsible for implementing assistance programmes that support farm businesses, families and rural communities affected by drought.

 More information is available on the department's website.

 |Effective policies, programmes and regulations that contribute to enhanced productivity, profitability, competitiveness and sustainability||Accurate and timely advice provided a||Met||–||–|